-Type of Definition of Implementation No. Loss Application Entitled Person Compensation Policy 23 Issues 24 Responsible Agency One of the options from: (i) Job for at least one member of the affected family in project which has created impact or in similar such other project; (ii) One-time payment of ₹500,000 per family; (iii) Annuity policy that shall not pay less than ₹2,000 per month per family for 20 years with appropriate indexation to the Consumer Price Index for Agricultural Labourers.
+Type of Definition of Implementation No. Loss Application Entitled Person Compensation Policy 25 Issues 26 Responsible Agency One of the options from: (i) Job for at least one member of the affected family in project which has created impact or in similar such other project; (ii) One-time payment of ₹500,000 per family; (iii) Annuity policy that shall not pay less than ₹2,000 per month per family for 20 years with appropriate indexation to the Consumer Price Index for Agricultural Labourers.
 All displaced families will receive both: (i) One time Shifting assistance of ₹50,000 towards transport costs etc.; and (ii) monthly Subsistence allowance of ₹3,000 for one year (total ₹36,000) from the date of award.
-SC/ST from scheduled areas will receive: (i) Compensation for damage to land/quality of land (if any) sustained by reason of severing land proposed for acquisition or adjoining lands from/to affected land; calculated from the date of preliminary notification till the date of final award; (ii) Bonafide; resulting from diminution of the profits of the land between the time of the publication of the land; and (iii) Compensation incidental to such change if affected land; and (iii) Compensation incidental to such change if affected landowner is compelled to change his place of residence or business due to proposed land acquisition Work schedule will avoid harvest season.
+SC/ST from scheduled areas will receive additional ₹50,000 towards the same All affected families will receive: (i) Compensation for damage to land/quality of land (if any) sustained by reason of severing land proposed for acquisition or adjoining lands from/to affected land; calculated from the date of preliminary notification till the date of final award; (ii) Bonafide; resulting from diminution of the profits of the land between the time of the publication of the Declaration for taking possession of land and the time of the Collector's taking actual possession of the land; and (iii) Compensation incidental to such change if affected landowner is compelled to change his place of residence or business due to proposed land acquisition Additional compensation for vulnerable households.
+Work schedule will avoid harvest season.
 Vulnerable households will be identified during the census.
 1-c Loss of private land Agricultural land, homestead land or vacant plot Encroachers and Squatters ^h 60 days advance notice to shift from encroached land.
 Notice to harvest standing seasonal crops and compensation in item 6.
 One of the options from: (i) Job for at least one member of the affected family in project which has created impact or in similar such other project; (ii) One-time payment of ₹500,000 per family; (iii) Annuity policy that shall not pay less than ₹2,000 per month per family for 20 years with appropriate indexation to the Consumer Price Index for Agricultural Labourers.
 One time Resettlement allowance of ₹50,000 per affected family, if dependent on the affected land for minimum three years.
 All displaced families will receive both: (i) One time Shifting assistance of ₹50,000 towards transport costs etc.; and (ii) monthly Subsistence allowance of ₹3,000 for Vulnerable households will be identified during the census.
 PIU to initiate and PMU to ensure provision of notice.
 CMSC will identify vulnerable households.